Topics of plans for the section "Knowledge"

 e) artistic.

-5. Interconnection of species of knowledge.
+5. The relationship of types of knowledge.

 Practice is the basis of knowledge:

-a) observation of the outside world;
+a) observation of the surrounding world;

 a) material production;